Investing in Dutch AI

 Netherlands | Hub-and-spoke network | 8% of EU AI talent; Framer, Cradle, Weaviate |

 In 2024, €1.2 billion in venture capital was invested in Dutch startups, a significant amount [5].
 However, a deeper analysis reveals a concentrated landscape.
-A large portion of the recent AI investments of nearly €700 million went to a handful of top companies.
-The recent Series D round of Framer of $100 million in August 2025, which valued the company at $2 billion, is a perfect example [11].
-Combined with the rounds for Piano (€111 million) and Cradle (€66.7 million), these top 3 deals accounted for nearly 38% of total AI funding [10].
+A large portion of the recent AI investments, nearly €700 million, went to a handful of top companies.
+The recent Series D round of Framer of $100 million in August 2025, which brought the company to a valuation of $2 billion, is a perfect example of this [11].
+Together with the rounds for Piano (€111 million) and Cradle (€66.7 million), these top 3 deals accounted for nearly 38% of total AI funding [10].

 A notable trend is the strategic role of Dutch corporates.
-The investment of €1.3 billion by chip machine maker ASML into the French Mistral AI is a sign of growing European awareness to build technological sovereignty and reduce dependence on American tech giants [10].
-For Dutch startups, this opens the door to strategic partnerships rather than an exit to the US.
+The €1.3 billion investment by chip machine maker ASML in French Mistral AI is a sign of a growing European awareness to build technological sovereignty and reduce dependency on American tech giants [10].
+For Dutch startups, this opens the door to strategic partnerships instead of an exit to the US.

 Recent Dutch AI Funding (2025) | Amount | Sector | Date |